Prediabetes

 What are the complications of prediabetes?

-If health behavior changes are not made to delay or prevent type 2 diabetes, you could develop type 2 diabetes within five years.
+Without health behavior changes, you could develop type 2 diabetes within five years.

 What can decrease the risk of developing type 2 diabetes?

-Get physically active, maintain a healthy weight, and quit smoking.
 People with prediabetes who lose 5-7% of their weight and add 150 minutes of weekly exercise cut their risk of developing type 2 diabetes in half.
-You can also enroll in a National Diabetes Prevention Program (National DPP), a lifestyle change program, that gives you the support you need to make lasting health behavior changes!

 Prevention

-The National DPP is a lifestyle change program that helps you make lasting changes proven to cut your risk of developing type 2 diabetes in half.
-It includes a CDC-approved curriculum, a lifestyle coach, and a support group of people with similar goals and challenges.
+The National Diabetes Prevention Program (National DPP) helps reduce the risk of type 2 diabetes through lifestyle changes.
+The program includes a CDC-approved curriculum, a lifestyle coach, and support from people with similar goals.

-Get referred to the program by your healthcare provider or call a program for more details.
+Ask your healthcare provider for a referral or contact a program for more details.

 Low glycemic healthy foods and glucose monitor